 - Lose cables and string should be tucked away or stored out of reach.
 Cats have a love for chewing these items.
 This is yet another safety hazard and a potentially unpleasant find when your technology no longer works.
 If you must, buy cable protectors made specifically for cable-chewing cats.

 - Do not keep the litterbox and food/water bowls too close together.
 Cats are very clean and unapologetically particular animals.
-Make sure you keep your cats litterbox far enough from where they eat or you may be facing some deviant behaviour.
+Make sure you keep your cats litterbox far enough from where they eat or you may be facing some deviant behavior.

 Cats are very adaptable creatures, but there are a few essential things they need to live a happy, healthy domesticated life.
 As long as you make sure to fulfill all of your kitty’s needs (physical, emotional and instinctual) you should have no problem keeping your cat in a smaller space, even if that happens to be a tiny studio apartment.
 There are endless ways to make a small space comfortable and elegant while making sure it is cat-friendly.